drdrongo/portfolio-2024/README.md

+# Hayato's new 2024 Portfolio

+- After many years of having a disappointing, quickly-made portfolio, I have decided to create a proper one which I will be proud of.
+- While the portfolio should technically be just HTML/CSS, I am also using this as an opportunity to improve the relevant skills for my job.
+That's why my tech stack is really overkill for such a small project.

+### Stack:

+- Vite
+- Styled Components
+- Zod
+- React Hook Form
+- Typescript
+- Redux Toolkit
+- Axios
+- Vitest
+- Dayjs

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.